pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-As you might expect, this escaping thing is a bit of a slippery slope, and you also have to escape the `\` character, as in:
+As you might expect, this escaping thing is a bit of a slippery slope and you also have to escape the `\` character as well:

 ~~~JSON
 {